 Top left pocket:

-– Maxwell notebook, a must-have for all third year students.
+– Maxwell notebook (Amazon), a must-have for all third year students.

 – Note cards.
 These came in handy because I could easily stick them in my scrub pockets when I was getting ready to go into a case (no white coats allowed in the sterile areas).
 They usually contained information about the cases I’d be scrubbing into or information relevant to the service I was on.
 For example, I would have a list of immunosuppressants when I was on the transplant service so that I could quickly review them in between cases.

 – Pens.
 I always had an extra pen or two for my residents/attendings, just in case they forgot to return them.
-I’m very picky about the pens I like, especially when it came to annotating my First Aid and Pathoma, so stay tuned for a blog post about those!
+I’m very picky about the pens I like, especially when it came to annotating my First Aid and Pathoma.
+Check out my blog post here!

 – Mints from Starbucks.
 I randomly picked these up one day when I was grabbing coffee and have stuck with them ever since.
 They fit perfectly in my front pocket and are surprisingly strong!